WPTravelteam/wp-travel/readme.txt

 * **[Itinerary pdf send along booking email](https://wptravel.io/download-itinerary-in-pdf-format/):** share trips details on booking email.

-* **[Download Itinerary](https://wptravel.io/download-itinerary-in-pdf-format/):** lets users download trip related media files.
+* **[Download Itinerary](https://wptravel.io/download-itinerary-in-pdf-format/):** Lets users download trip related media files.

 * **[Cutt-off time for booking trip](https://wptravel.io/cut-off-time-feature-for-booking-of-trip/):** feature to setup a trip within an only specific period of time.

-* [Recurring Dates](https://wptravel.io/recurring-dates-feature-for-your-trip/):** You can now set different recurring dates (years, months, days) for the same trip, allowing you to display the trip as available for different seasonal dates.
+* **[Recurring Dates](https://wptravel.io/recurring-dates-feature-for-your-trip/):** You can now set different recurring dates (years, months, days) for the same trip, allowing you to display the trip as available for different seasonal dates.

 * **[Trip Duration](https://wptravel.io/docs/how-to-configure-trips-setting-available-in-wp-travel-plugin/#h-trip-duration):** Trip Duration feature where you can add duration for the trip.